blitzagency/amigo-swift/docs/setup/engine.rst

     amigo.createAll()

 Note, in the example above `Amigo` can process a :code:`ManagedObjectModel` to create it's schema.
-See :doc:`mom` for more.
+See :doc:`models/mom` for more.